Let’s play a game of trivia. I’ll go first: what’s the fastest man-made object that humans have ever launched?

 “Bill was quite delighted with the answer, for he had never before heard a velocity given in terms of the escape velocity from the earth!
 There was much laughter, and the legend was now born, for Bill loved to report to anybody who cared to listen about Brownlee’s units of velocity.
 He says the cap would escape the earth.
 (But of course we did not believe that would ever happen.),” Brownlee wrote.

-Except that’s exactly what seemed to happen.
+Except that’s exactly what seemed to have happened.
 In order to measure the velocity of the metal cap, Brownlee’s team decided to mount a high-speed camera that would record the event.
 But once the bomb was detonated on August 27, 1957, the cap appeared above the hole for just one frame, so there could be no direct velocity measurement.
 Instead, Brownlee estimated it was “going like a bat!!” which doesn’t sound very scientific but makes for a very visual description.

 Brownlee later calculated that the cap must have been traveling at about 125,000 miles per hour or five times the escape velocity of Earth.